A Systematic Evaluation of Co-folding Model Representations for Small-Molecule Learning

-where $\mathcal{L}_{\text{GruM}}$ denotes the original denoising loss of GruM, $s_{\theta}(m_t)$ is the denoising prediction, $h_{\theta}(m_t)$ denotes the hidden representation of the generative model, and $f(m)$ denotes the frozen Boltz2 representation of the clean molecule.
-The cosine similarity is computed between the generative model representations and the Boltz2 representations, and $\lambda$ denotes the coefficient for representation alignment.
+To be more specific, the cosine similarity is computed between the generative model representations and the Boltz2 representations, and $\lambda$ denotes the coefficient for representation alignment.
 We set $\lambda = 4$ in our experiments.
 Note that representation alignment is applied at the second Pairformer layer of the denoising model for both single and pair representations, with the alignment target defined as the concatenated representations from the $\{16,32,48,64\}$-th layers of the Boltz2 Pairformer trunk.

-For distillation, we additionally introduce a lightweight distillation network parameterized as a two-layer MLP with a hidden dimension of $1536$.
-The distillation network maps generative model representations to the Boltz2 representation space.
-Boltz2 representations $f(m)$ are precomputed for all molecules.
-We also flatten the single and pair representations when applying representation alignment, while masking out-of-range indices.